miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored security guard with scenes and fixed elevator and monitor.
 +Provided a Humanity point for not telling Hannah that Paul is dead.
 +Rewarded one Humanity for Dominating Milligan and added toileteries.
-Restored a Milligan line and created necessary license item for it.
++Restored a Milligan line and created necessary license item for it.
 Fixed infamous Skyeline bug and Milligan stuck bug by recompilation.
-Corrected Milligan not leaving his apartment in case you were loud.
+Corrected Milligan not leaving his apartment or not opening the door.
 Adjusted Hannah's dates, forced her lines and made her actually die.
 Modified XP and log for plague quest state and made CDC stay longer.
 Added missing XP for plague quest and fixed Hannah quest state bug.